johnsoong216/GameCentre/Phase2/GameCentre2/README.md

 ## Running the code
 1. Run -> run app
 2. Select Pixel 2 API 27 as your virtual device.
-3. Click Run and Follow the Instructions
+3. Click Run in the Emulator and Follow the Instructions Given in the App.

 ----
 ## Built With Android Studio